 Along with the cool houndstooth anti-viral face masks and trend-driven fashion, there are also all your K-Beauty needs in Koibird.
 There's an entire wall of beauty stuff with all the big hitters like Jin Soon nails, Venn, Beautyqlo and Shangpree (this is where the K-Pop stars go to spa in Seoul).
 Along with shelves dedicated to sheet masks (cue: frenzy), there are some lovely flowering teas that come in test tubes that make a great gift.

 Among the restaurants and bubble tea cafés in Chinatown, there’s also the cute and kitsch P2BUS.
 It’s floor-to-ceiling racks of fun K-cosmetics, 10-step skincare regimes and playfully packaged sheets masks, along with Korea’s number-one selling eyeliner and lip balms, and sweet treats of matcha-infused cookies and cartooned candy packets, all in one happy place.
 Plus the sales staff are super-helpful too.

 36 George Street, London W1U 7DR

-  They stock the legendary Chidoriya, a Japanese natural & organic skincare range from Kyoto, using traditional Eastern ingredients such as camellia oil, green tea and rice bran to give softer, younger-looking skin.
+It stocks the legendary Chidoriya, a Japanese natural & organic skincare range from Kyoto, using traditional Eastern ingredients such as camellia oil, green tea and rice bran to give softer, younger-looking skin.
 Along with facial treatments that incorporate jade rollers, acupuncture, lymphatic drainage and acupressure to lift tighten and tone naturally.

 Oh and if you’re feeling peckish?
-Then check out Culture Whisper’s guide to the great Korean foodie places in London – Click here.
+Then check out Culture Whisper’s guide to the great Korean foodie places in London – click here.

 Culture Whisper is your curated guide to the best of London.
 We may earn a commission for items purchased through our retailer links.